-Lesotho's high altitude and crisp mountain air does not present many health problems for travellers, although its high elevation leaves the possibility of altitude sickness for recently arrived visitors.
+Lesotho's high altitude and crisp mountain air does not present many health problems for travellers, although its high elevation does make altitude sickness a possibility for recently arrived visitors.
 A yellow fever certificate is required from travellers coming from an infected area.
 HIV/AIDS is prevalent.
 Water should not be drunk unless it is boiled or filtered.
 There is a lack of good medical facilities, and medical attention is often sought in neighbouring South Africa.
 Visitors should carry a personal supply of medicine as supplies are limited.
 Lesotho's Flying Doctor service provides emergency medical services to remote parts of the country.
 Medical insurance is essential and should include emergency air evacuation coverage, especially if planning to spend time in remote mountainous regions.

 View information on diseases:

 Become our Lesotho Travel Expert

 We are looking for contributors for our Lesotho travel guide.
 If you are a local, a regular traveller to Lesotho or a travel professional with time to contribute and answer occasional forum questions, please contact us.